mprahl/ansible-tivo-modules/README.md

 * **tvdb_ignore_failure**: Determines whether or not to fail the module if the recording is not found in the TVDB.
 This only applies if the recording is an episode.
+* **skip_if_in_path**: The path to check if a recording of the same name (without the file extension) exists before downloading the recording.
+If this is not set, the check will be bypassed.

 This module requires the following Python modules:
 * requests